-The GUI supports HTTP and HTTPS protocols, but the default is HTTP.
-When HTTP access is disabled, the connection through the HTTP protocol will automatically be redirected to HTTPS.
-If you want to use HTTP protocol, please use the "webgui http" command to enable HTTP in configuration mode.
+WEBGUI supports HTTP and HTTPS protocols. by default, the HTTP access enabled.
+When the HTTP access disabled, the connection through the HTTP protocol will automatically be redirected to HTTPS.
+If you want to use the HTTP protocol, please enter the "webgui http-access" command to enable HTTP.